Dhrubaneel/Typescript-Tutorial/day_1/README.md

  For current example, only **tsc** command can generate hello_world.js.

 #### Using tsconfig.json
+A project is compiled in one of the following ways:

 1) By invoking tsc with no input files, in which case the compiler searches for the tsconfig.json file starting in the current directory and continuing up the parent directory chain.
 2) By invoking tsc with no input files and a --project (or just -p) command line option that specifies the path of a directory containing a tsconfig.json file, or a path to a valid .json file containing the configurations.